Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 Now love many people use in a different way than as a need.
 Some people use the word love as a feeling. **Nonviolent communication suggests that we use the word love solely as a need and not as a feeling.** If we're trying to express emotions, then use other words beside love for describing what we are feeling.

-To make this clear for people I tell a little story about a person asks their partner, "*do you love me*" and the partner uses nonviolent communication, and the partner knows how important it is to be clear what people mean by love.
+To make this clear for people I tell a little story about a person asks their partner, "*do you love me*" and the partner uses Nonviolent Communication, and the partner knows how important it is to be clear what people mean by love.

 So the partner says, *when you ask, do I love you?
 Are you using the word love as a feeling?*

 And this person says, *Yes, I use it as a feeling*.

-The person using nonviolent communication says, *I see.
+The person using Nonviolent Communication says, *I see.
 You're asking whether I feel warm, tender, cuddly emotions toward you*.

 The other person said, *Yes*.

-And then the partner says, *Well, you see, we people in nonviolent communication, we use the word love as a need, not as a feeling.
+And then the partner says, *Well, you see, we people in Nonviolent Communication, we use the word love as a need, not as a feeling.
 That's why I had to get this clear.
 But now that I know that you use the word love as a feeling, and I can see how important this is to you, I'll do my best to answer you honestly.
 Please ask the question again*.

 The person says "*Do you love me?*"

-The person using nonviolent communication says, *When?*
+The person using Nonviolent Communication says, *When?*

 The other person is shocked when they say "When?",

-and the person using nonviolent communication says, *feelings change every few seconds.
+and the person using Nonviolent Communication says, *feelings change every few seconds.
 How can I possibly answer you honestly, without reference to a specific time and place?*

 The other person says, *Well, what about right now?*

-The person using nonviolent communication says, *No, but try me again in a few minutes.
+The person using Nonviolent Communication says, *No, but try me again in a few minutes.
 You never know.*

 (58:45)
-So in nonviolent communication, I hope that story, humorous way gets you to see how important it is **to use the word love as a need**.
+So in Nonviolent Communication, I hope that story, humorous way gets you to see how important it is **to use the word love as a need**.
 Then since, it's such an important need, to **be very explicit what we want from people to meet this need**.

 ## Strategies

-Another thing that's very important and expressing our needs in a nonviolent communication way is **not to get our needs confused with strategies for getting the needs met**.
+Another thing that's very important and expressing our needs in a Nonviolent Communication way is **not to get our needs confused with strategies for getting the needs met**.

 Here's two characteristics that will help us to differentiate between needs and requests or strategies for getting our needs met.